Caring for you and your baby

 The conditions tested for are:

 Your health visitor will inform you of the result of this test, usually when your baby is 6–8 weeks old.
-If the blood test requires further action, we will contact you within 21 days of the blood test being undertaken.
+If the blood test requires further action, you will be contacted within 21 days of the blood test being undertaken.

 After screening, blood spots are stored for five years and may be used anonymously for public health monitoring.
 In the future there is a small chance researchers may want to invite you to take part in research linked to the blood spot programme.